Poster with information for travellers

 Treatment and vaccines for Ebola virus disease

-In absence of vaccines to protect against Ebola virus disease (EVD) or specific drug for treatment in 2014, potential new Ebola therapies and vaccines were reviewed during four WHO meetings organised with relevant stakeholders from early September 2014 onwards.
+In the absence of a licensed vaccine to protect against Ebola virus disease (EVD) or a specific drug for treatment in the large Ebola virus outbreak 2013-2016 in Guinea, Liberia and Sierra Leone, potential new Ebola vaccines and therapies were reviewed by the World Health Organization (WHO).